AlQaholic007/hydrabot/docs/validators.md

 </details>
 <br>

 **Milestone**: Ensure that all Pull Requests have a milestone associated.
-Hydrab0t will also detect when you are [closing an issue](https://help.github.com/articles/closing-issues-using-keywords/) that is associated with the specified milestone.
+Hydrabot will also detect when you are [closing an issue](https://help.github.com/articles/closing-issues-using-keywords/) that is associated with the specified milestone.

 <details><summary>🔖 See Playbook</summary>
   <p>